 All entities currently registered in the System for Award Management (SAM) must attach the following SAM Registration Verification page on their RTP application.
+Due to the switch between DUNS and UEI, your registration verification page may look different than the one below.

-Entities that do not have a DUNS and are not registered in the System for Award Management may still apply for an RTP grant.
-All RTP award recipients must complete their SAM registration and submit the following verification to Montana FWP by the time of award (April 2020).
+Entities that are not registered in the System for Award Management may still apply for an RTP grant.
+All RTP award recipients must complete their SAM registration and submit the following verification to Montana FWP by the time of award (April 2021).